jonahsnider/doglog/web/src/content/docs/guides/faults.md

 Graphing this can help show when a fault is occurring.

 An array of all the faults that have been seen is logged under `Robot/Faults/Seen`.
+Faults that are currently active are logged under `Robot/Faults/Active`.

 You can programmatically check if faults have occurred by calling `DogLog.faultsLogged()`.
 This could be used for something like changing the color of the robot LEDs to indicate that a fault has occurred.